Raw feeding: Protein availability

 When commercial pet food is made, ingredients in the food are exposed to high temperatures, creating a risk of maillard reaction.
 Maillard reactions are problematic as when this reaction occurs, a reducing sugar binds to the amino group on the amino acids, making the amino acids unavailable to the animal.
 The amino acid most affected by this reaction is lysine, which is an essential amino acid and the first limiting amino acid for dogs, cats and most other vertebrates.
 Lysine plays a major role in the body including in protein synthesis, as well as carnitine synthesis and obligatory oxidation.
 Thus, some forms of food processing may reduce the amount of available essential nutrient in a dog's food.

 Types

 There are various differences in opinion within the raw feeding community.
 Issues include whether dogs are omnivores or carnivores, whether dogs need plant material in their diet and if so, in what quantities.
 The safety of whole bones use is also a frequent topic of discussion.
 Raw diet recipes can range from meat with a wide selection vegetables and grains, while other are more minimalist, using only meat, bones, organ meat, and necessary supplements.
-An example of an minimalist approach to raw feeding is the Meat with Bone diet advocated by Michelle T. Bernard.
+An example of a minimalist approach to raw feeding is the Meat with Bone diet advocated by Michelle T. Bernard.
 Critiques of raw diets include the concern with the possible nutrient imbalances that can arise feeding any type of raw diet.